cyverse/bisque-notebooks/README.md

   2. BisQue_Graphical_Annotations.ipynb
   3. BisQue_Modify_Annotations.ipynb

+The accompanying webinar is at _https://youtu.be/Sv0hhZO1WDI_.
 Two CSV and one LSM data files are included (and required).
-You will also need the img003.tif, img009.tif and img010.tif images.
+You will also need the img003.tif, img009.tif and img010.tif images but these should be available from this repo using the `git lfs` extension.